Provincial Art Bank Program

 The Government of Newfoundland and Labrador began the Art Bank Collection in 1984 to provide economic benefit to artists and to promote the cultural heritage of the province.
 Today, the Art Bank Collection is managed by The Rooms and encompasses close to 3000 works of art by over 250 Newfoundland and Labrador artists.
 The Government of Newfoundland Labrador provides funding to The Rooms to acquire new artworks every year.
 Artworks that are part of this collection may be exhibited at The Rooms, and are also installed in government offices and public buildings across the province.

 Applications for acquisition are reviewed once per year by an independent, external jury selected by the Art Bank Advisory Committee.
-Artworks are recommended to The Minister of Tourism, Culture, Industry and Innovation for purchase by the Province.
+Artworks are recommended to The Minister of Tourism, Culture, Art and Recreation for purchase by the Province.
 Artworks are ranked based on quality, not on the professional experience of the artist.

 Note that the acquisition process may take 4-5 months, as there are a number of steps within the review and approval of acquisitions.

 - Open to professional and non-professional artists, who have been residing in Newfoundland and Labrador for least 12 continuous months prior to the application deadline.

 - Artwork by members of the jury or Advisory Committee or their immediate family is ineligible while the individual is a member of either committee.

 - Artwork must be owned by the artist.
 Artwork owned by a collector or other third party is ineligible.